 - Scrutiny of the various amalgamation plans indicated that there would be a substantial reduction in the number of autonomous village councils, about one-half in Luhansk and somewhat more than half in Ivano-Frankivsk. - Calculations for both oblasts clearly show that one of the effects of amalgamation would be a significant decline in the disparity of per capita revenues.
 Nonetheless, the reduced disparity would not remove the need for an equalization scheme. - Savings in administration costs associated with amalgamation are shown to be important in both oblasts and constitute about ten per cent of total village revenues in each oblast. - The observed variation in per capita land tax revenue is strikingly large and capable of generating the kind of per capita expenditure disparities that the equalization formula was intended to prevent.
-A strong case can be made that land taxes should be equalized under the transfer formula. - In both oblasts the estimated revenue impact of moving the personal income tax from an origin to a residence basis suggests that quite large revenue redistribution among villages and cities would occur.
+A strong case can be made that land taxes should be equalized under the transfer formula. - A comparison of the differences between the amounts of land tax collected and the amounts of tax assessed annually clearly indicates that the size of the land tax base is more accurately measured by the amount of tax assessed. - In both oblasts the estimated revenue impact of moving personal income tax from an employment registration basis to a residence basis suggests that quite large revenue redistribution among villages and cities would occur.
 A gradual phase-in is recommended to cushion the adjustment to such a change. - For the group of rayons that were studied it appears to be feasible transfer responsibility for secondary education to newly formed hromady.
-Both demand and supply side variables for secondary education match up well in the proposed hromady. - Although the matter could only be analyzed for Ivano-Frankivsk, the signs are promising for the eventual introduction of a new property tax on residential and commercial properties that would take the number of square meters as its base.
-Much of the information needed to adequately administer the tax is either available or obtainable. - Extending of formula based equalization to village/hromada level would require organizational changes in data collection (such as demographic data), so that information required for the formula is more easily available.
+Both demand and supply side variables for secondary education match up well in the proposed hromady. - For the rayons that have been analyzed in Ivano-Frankivsk and Luhansk oblasts the signs are promising for the eventual introduction of a new property tax on residential and commercial properties that would take the number of square meters as its base.
+Much of the information needed to adequately administer the tax is either available or obtainable.
+Our results show that a new property tax has the potential to become an important additional revenue source for newly formed hromady. - Extending of formula based equalization to village/hromada level would require organizational changes in data collection (such as demographic data), so that information required for the formula is more easily available.

-APPENDIX 3: A LIST OF ACKNOWLEDGEMENTS
+APPENDIX 4: A LIST OF ACKNOWLEDGEMENTS